Wykeham Township, Todd County, Minnesota

 Wykeham Township is a township in Todd County, Minnesota, United States.
 Wykeham Township was originally called Eden Township and was organized in 1880 under the latter name.
+The township's name has its origins in England.
+Several post offices were briefly located in the township.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.0 square miles (90.6 km^{2}) of which 34.8 square miles (90.2 km^{2}) is land and 0.2 square miles (0.4 km^{2}) is water.
+The town of Eagle Bend is on the north eastern edge of the township.